urbanityllc/axthe/readme.md

 ## Directory structure
 Pug is templating you already know how to use, it is html markup tags that are self closing!
 It is a fine alternative to PHP.
 Check out pug: http://html2pug.vercel.app.
 Pug is similar to Haml or Slim, if you have not used it yet, you'll love it.
+Like you use scss files to generate css (with tools like PrePros.io)

 AXthe has a convention of always(with some exceptions) naming files as index.pug.
 That means if you have 3 pages in your web app, you need 3 folders.
 ```